ymatsukawaStock/stockDocuments/system_spec/webapi/external_spec.md

 ##### 404

-Not found any information.
+When information does not exist.

 ```
-{
-  "statusCode": 404
+HTTP/1.1 404 OK
-}
+{ "message":"information not found" }
 ```